munificent/finch/doc/markdown/expressions.markdown

 ## Arrays

 Finch has built-in support for resizable arrays.
 Most of the things you can do with arrays use normal message syntax, but there's also a little special sauce for creating arrays.
-If you surround a series of expressions with square brackets, it creates an array with an element for the value of each expression.
+A hash (`#`) followed a series of expressions in square brackets creates an array with an element for the value of each expression.
 Elements are separated with commas (or newlines) like a normal sequence.
 Enough talk:

     :::finch
-    []             // creates an empty array
+    #[]             // creates an empty array
-    [1, 2, 3]      // a three-element array
+    #[1, 2, 3]      // a three-element array
-    [123, "text"]  // arrays can have elements of different types [1 + 2, 3 neg] // expressions are fine too
+    #[123, "text"]  // arrays can have elements of different types
+    #[1 + 2, 3 neg] // expressions are fine too

     // newlines can separate elements too
-    ["first"
+    #["first"
       "second"
       "third"]

 Arrays are objects like everything else, so they can be stored in variables, passed to methods, etc.